microsoft/vscode-maven/README.md

 <details>
 <summary>Maven Explorer</summary>

-The extension scans `pom.xml` in your workspace, and displays all maven projects and their modules in the sidebar.
+The extension scans `pom.xml` in your workspace, and displays all Maven projects and their modules in the sidebar.

 ![Screenshot](images/explorer.png)